 - In Murphy's Law, Serrin's familiar, a cat named Fir, often rides on her head.

-- In Our Little Adventure, Angelika's rat familiar Norveg does this sometimes, though Angelika hates it.
+- In Our Little Adventure, Angelika's rat familiar Norveg sometimes climbs atop the sorceress's head, though Angelika hates it.
 Norveg usually does it to escape things that want to eat him on the ground.

 - The duck and pug in Sheldon love to sleep on grandpa.